StatStud/book-club/content/posts/mans-search-for-himself.md

 We start by asking how a healthy ethical awareness is born and develops in human beings.

+Like freedom and other aspects of man's consciousness of self, ethical awareness is gained only at the price of inner conflict and anxiety.

+Like the Biblical story of Adam and Eve, ethical insight and self-awareness are born at the same time; the first evidence of their knowing good and evil was in their experiencing of anxiety and guilt upon eating the apple.

+God punished Adam with a lifetime of work and the realization that his life is finite.

+> *"By the sweat of your brow shall you **earn** your living.
+Until you return to the ground.
+For dust you are, and dust you must return."*

+The Garden of Eden represents the state reserved for infants, animals, and angels, in which ethical conflict and responsibility do not exist.
+Adam and Eve's birth of consciousness indicated that they were no longer suited for the garden.

+So if the story of Adam and Eve is a story that illustrates the birth on man's consciousness, then the story of Prometheus is a story that illustrates the birth of man's creativity.

+- Adam and Eve: Consciousness: Knowing good from evil
+- Prometheus: Creativity: Bringing of new ways of life to mankind

+> Prometheus' perpetual torture represents the inner conflict which comes with creativity; it symbolizes the anxiety and guilt to which the man who dares to bring mankind new forms of life is subject.

+So that begs the question: **What does it mean that the gods fight against man's creativity?**

+The Greeks and Hebrews knew that when man tried to leap over his human limitations, when man:
+- leaps over his human limitations through the sin of overreaching himself
+- commits hubris
+- seeks universal power
+- becomes arrogant with perceiving final truth

+...then he becomes **dangerous**.

+This seems to fall in line with what Socrates says:

+> The beginning of wisdom is the admission of one's ignorance, and man can creatively use his powers to transcend his limitations only as he **humbly and honestly** admits these limitations to begin with

+**BUT** The acts of rebellion from both Adam's story and Prometheus' story are not done in vanity nor arrogance--they were indeed humble and honest attempts for man's seeking of greater value.

+Which brings us back to the main question: **What does it mean that the gods fight against man's creativity?**

+Perhaps these stories reveal the age-old conflict between a new life and creativity attempting to overtake the existing entrenched authority?
+Those who represent the "new" find themselves in deadly conflict with the entrenched powers.

+The anxiety of Adam and the torture of Prometheus tell us that psychologically, within the creative person himself, there is fear in moving ahead.

+These myths speak on both sides of man:
+1. A courageous side that goes against the odds  to defend freedom and personal growth
+2. A servile side which passively submits to comfort and security at the price of freedom and personal-growth

+We now start seeing, that despite the struggle, hardship, anxiety, and guilt that comes with our consciousness, these are vastly minor prices to pay for the creative act of being.

+To be sure, a thriving society should have both sides: the influence which brings new ideas and ethical insights into birth, and the institutions which conserve the values of the past.
+No society would survive long without both new vitality and old stability.

+So, as May writes this book in the 1950s, he's noticing that the balance has tipped far too off center towards conformity.

+But what really is ethical about obedience.

+Obedience only works with dogs, who lack the neurotic tendency to "break out" with an act of rebellion as a result of their repressed and denied freedom.

+Side note: this is exactly what happened to me.
+My self-imposed imprisonment led me to eventually break out and be free as an act of rebellion.

+Jesus and Socrates were executed as "threats" to moral and social stability.

+> Is there not the conflict between every human being's need to struggle toward enlarged self-awareness, maturity, freedom, and responsibility, and his tendency to remain a child and cling to the protection of parents?

+### Religion: Source of Strength or Weakness?

 # What is the foundational knowledge required for me to learn this?
 - Existentialism